Alf Stewart: Development

 In his early years Alf was described as a "good-natured rogue with a finger in every pie."
 Meagher said that although some people think he is miserable, he sees him as an "upstanding member of the community".
 He further added "He can be a bit grumpy and gets stuck into people and you have to be quick to catch his apology if he is wrong, but on the whole he is a big softie."

 Alf has shown a keen interest in business.
 Whilst serving on the Surf Club Committee, he also works as a bartender.
 He also owns a bait shop and takes part in recreational fishing.
 Meagher often changes dialogue to suit Alf's speech.

 Alf's first on-screen relationship is with Ailsa Hogan (Judy Nunn).
-Writers decided that they pair would marry early on.
+Writers decided that the pair would marry early on.
 When filming began heavy rain disrupted filming for two weeks.
 Nunn almost missed her own wedding due to the producers trying to get her film.

 Meagher has stated that Alf's most memorable storyline is when he develops a brain tumour.
 He had to film the scenes twice, once with his co-star Nunn and the other without.
 Meagher said that it was an emotional experience.

 Alf's relationship with sister Morag Bellingham (Cornelia Frances) has often been strained.
 There has been a lots of fights and antagonism between the pair.
 Morag later softens towards him after they reach an understanding.
 Frances said: "underneath she will always care for him and look after him."
 Frances felt it perhaps not the best development because she enjoyed their "wonderful fights".

 Alf's life changed when he was reunited with his teenage sweetheart Viv Standish (Maggie Kirkpatrick), who told Alf that she had given birth to their son, Owen, and put him up for adoption.
 Alf then learned that Owen had died after being attacked by his son Eric "Ric" Dalby (Mark Furze).
 Alf attends Owen's funeral and when he sees his grandson, he is tempted to approach him, but he decided to take Morag's advice and wait.
 Meagher stated, "Alf feels a responsibility to this kid, especially since his dad was a ratbag.
 Alf's also been a bit of a failure in the fatherhood department, so in a way, Eric is a life raft – a way for him to make up for the past."